-In recent years, Australia and Kenya have undertaken a number of high-level visits and significant bilateral contact between senior officials.
-Recent collaboration on agriculture and food security, counter-terrorism and piracy, mining exploration and education has greatly strengthened ties between the two countries.
+In 2015, Australia and Kenya celebrate 50 years of bilateral relations..
+Our strengthened ties are evident through collaboration on agriculture and food security, counter-terrorism and piracy, mining exploration and education.
+Also in recent years, Australia and Kenya have undertaken a number of high-level visits and significant bilateral contact between senior officials.
 In October 2012, the Australian International Food Security Centre (AIFSC) opened an office in Nairobi.
-The AIFSC is funding applied research activities to identify the barriers to and incentives for faster agricultural technology adoption across ten countries in Eastern and Southern Africa.
+The AIFSC is funding applied research and capacity building activities to identify the barriers to and incentives for faster agricultural technology adoption across ten countries in Eastern and Southern Africa.

 Australia maintains a High Commission in Nairobi.
 Kenya is represented in Australia by a High Commissioner based in Canberra.